My Invisalign review: How I’m getting the smile I’ve always wanted

 My Invisalign journey so far

-At the time of writing this, I’m 3 months into treatment, with around 5 months left to go.
+These initial thoughts were written after 3 months, with around 5 months left to go.
 This might alter depending on how swiftly my teeth react to each new set of aligners.

 While my new smile is still some way off, I’ve already noticed changes and those changes have led me to finally start smiling open-mouthed again!